robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Before he could finish, her fist flew at him, stopping inches away from his startled face.
 She burst into gales of laughter.

-"Oh, sorry sugar, I didn't mean to..."
-She looked over at Mara, shaking her head and biting her lower lip.
+"Oh, sorry sugar, I didn't mean to—" She glanced at Mara, biting her lower lip.
 "I— I really didn't mean to—"

 Mara said nothing but went back to work.

 Charlie's mouth curved valiantly and so Bree's smile regained most of its cheerfulness.

-"Sorry, hon," she repeated.
+"Sorry, hon," she said with a smile.
 "I tend to lose myself in the moment."
 She wrapped her arms around herself.
 "What else can I tell you?"

-Charlie was carefully examining the sleeve.
+Charlie carefully examined the sleeve.

 "Did the jacket feel tight in the shoulders?"